Azure/batch-shipyard/docs/66-batch-shipyard-resource-monitoring.md

 the credentials entirely within KeyVault.
 Please see the [credentials](11-batch-shipyard-configuration-credentials.md) configuration guide for more information.

+Additionally, Azure Active Directory authentication is required under `management` and a valid `subscription_id` must be provided.
+Additionally, if monitoring Batch pools, Batch authentication must be through Azure Active Directory for joining a [virtual network](64-batch-shipyard-byovnet.md).

 #### Monitor Configuration
 The resource monitor must be configured according to the